Back

 Admission

-• 60% Academic background.
-A score will be applied according to the CV, Notes, Grade, study plan and letters of recommendation.
+• 60% Academic background: A score will be assigned based on the CV, transcripts, degree, curriculum, and letters of recommendation.

-• 40% Motivation and aptitude for the program.
-A score will be applied according to the channel of intention, letters of recommendation and CV.
+• 40% Motivation and aptitude for the program: A score will be assigned based on the letter of intent, letters of recommendation, and CV.

-• Knowledge of the English language at a technical level is mandatory.
-This is evaluated during a personal interview of not having the corresponding certification (TOEFL, lELTS, certification delivered by the FCFM u).
+Proficiency in English at a technical level is mandatory.
+This is evaluated during a personal interview if the candidate does not hold an official certification (TOEFL, IELTS, or certification issued by the FCFM or similar institution).

 Admission form